actualbudget/docs/docs/Getting-Started/tipstricks.md

 - `n` Set notes for selected transactions.
 - `c` Set category for selected transactions.
 - `l` Toggle cleared for current transaction.

-- The following require a transaction to have been selected before working.
+The following require a transaction to have been selected first:

 - `j/Down Arrow` Move to the next transaction down.
 - `k/Up Arrow` Move to the next transaction up.
 - `Space` Toggle selection of current transaction.